 Yeah this might just me showing how delirious I was getting at times.
 When you hike all night long you just can't avoid it.
 But how cool was all this!?

 We each found very long limbs and took our turns reaching them into the lava and trying to lift the lava up.
 It was imcredaibly heavy!
-We were also very surprised about how slow the lava was moving yet how fast it seemed to get to surrounding us!
+We were also very surprised about how slow the lava was moving yet how fast it seemed to surround us!
 We defiantly had to stay alert to the situation.

 We stayed at the lava for around 2 hours, taking it all in.
 As well as waiting for the sun to come out so we had some extra light to guide us back.

 Yeah I'm a goof ball and thought this would be a fun modern day Rosie the riveter type photo.
 And a great brand opportunity for a local (Oregon) company I love so much.
 Handful, a sports bra and sporting attire company.
 Started with the idea of making a better bra for women with or survivors of breast cancer.

 I could get close like this only quickly for a photo opp and then I had to get the heck away!
-Running fast as my skin was feeling toasted.
+Running fast as my skin darn near on fire!

 We took in the sights one last time before we all agreed it was time to go.
 The helicopters might have been coming soon and we didnt want to risk getting in trouble.

 The sunrise over the lava feild and the brightness that would eliminate that beautiful yet dangerous glow of Pele.